UwUBlackberry/Ophelimos/Magic/types/Void Magic.md

-is the manipulation of the very concept of nothingness.
+Void [[Magic]] is a [[Note]] that is the manipulation of the very concept of nothingness.
 Not quite shadow magic, this system would allow the caster to conjure fields of pure void to shield or consume.